 - Clinical Placements: These activities include identifying new training sites in rural and underserved areas for allied health, medical, dental medicine, physician assistant, nursing, pharmacy, and public health students; teaching students how to work as part of an interprofessional team in the delivery of care; and introducing them to population health.

 The four regional AHEC centers have housing resources for student use while on their community-based rotations.
 Housing location, availability and requirements vary by region.
-Please contact your South Carolina regional AHEC coordinator via the links to the right to find out more about housing options.
+Please contact your South Carolina regional AHEC coordinator via the links below to find out more about housing options.

 The Institute for Primary Care began in 2013 with funding from The Duke Endowment.
 Since its inception, the Institute has been providing a monthly interprofessional seminar series; an annual conference; and opportunities for mentorship, networking, and leadership to students who are interested in and committed to primary care.

 2021-2022 Seminar Dates

 - September 13